 Pipfile is the dedicated file used by the Pipenv virtual environment to manage project dependencies.
 This file is essential for using Pipenv.
 When you create a Pipenv environment either for a new or an existing project, the Pipfile is generated automatically.
+The file is added to the current project, you can see it in the Project tool window.
 Similarly, when you open a project with a Pipfile file in IntelliJ IDEA for the very first time, the Pipenv virtual environment is configured automatically.

 Consider a task of creating a list of dependencies from scratch.